 As we enter a new era, St. Mary’s Seminary & University is a vibrant crossroads of theological dialogue and reflection for Baltimore and beyond.
 St. Mary’s is a unique institution with a proud tradition of priestly formation for the Roman Catholic church, continuing education, and commitment to ecumenism.

-Having served Baltimore and the surrounding region since 1968, the Ecumenical Institute of Theology claims a distinguished past and a promising future in offering graduate-level theological education to a diverse constituency.
-We are an exciting community of learning where adult students, mostly studying part-time in weekday evening and Saturday classes, take occasional courses or work toward a master’s degree in theology or church ministries, or toward a graduate certificate in one of several areas.
+Having served Baltimore and the surrounding region since 1968, St.Mary’s Ecumenical Institute claims a distinguished past and a promising future in offering graduate-level theological education to a diverse constituency.
+We are an exciting community of learning where adult students, mostly studying part-time in weekday evening and Saturday classes, take occasional courses or work toward a master’s degree in theology or church ministries, a doctorate in conjunction with Ashland Theological Seminary, or toward a graduate certificate in one of several areas.

 Explorations in Theology is a series of courses for people considering serious study of theology, religion, and ethics for the first time.
 It is designed to introduce beginning students to major dimensions of the theological tradition and to help them better understand some of the great religious and ethical issues of our time.
 Courses in the Explorations in Theology program have no prerequisites or corequisites, and most do not require a research paper.